rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 Highlighted standards or anything not covered by the preceding guidelines.

+#### Spaces vs Tabs

+Several editors default to tabs for indentations rather than spaces, which causes display problems when viewing code on Github.
+Please be sure to "untabify" your code before checking in.

+* Visual Studio
+  * Highlight all your code, go to Edit -> Advanced -> Untabify select lines

+* Notepad++
+  * Go to Edit -> Blank Operations -> TAB to space

 #### Scopes

 Please be sure to scope ($Global:, $Script:, etc) your variable correctly.
 Refer to [this article](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes?view=powershell-6&viewFallbackFrom=powershell-Microsoft.PowerShell.Core) for details